qquppsala/tgparser-djangoback/README.md

 - username = your_username

-bot.py will parse 10 (could be changed) last messages on givin channels (url or id) and save data as json
+bot.py will parse 10 (could be changed) last messages on given channels (url or id) and save data as json

 main.py load json to db.sqlite3 (could be changed)